tdididit/a8-sio2sd/README.md

 ATARI software developer and tester: Paweł Nowak (Pajero/MadTeam)

 ...
 I just did the PCB - hope you like it :)

+The board fits into STRAPUBOX 2230 universal box